| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 Engages when measured battery voltage exceeds the active charge target by more than the Group 2 Trigger Margin.
 Group 2 Enable turns the whole layer off.

-The field drive FET is powered off and the field collapses through the coil's natural time constant.
-Hardware-level cut — no adjustable parameter, and none of the integrator-bleed actions used by the other protections apply here.
+The field drive FET is switched off and the field collapses through the coil's natural time constant.
+The only knob is the trip debounce above; none of the integrator-bleed actions used by the other protections apply here.

-KHard — Response Slope sets how aggressively the current cap is trimmed per volt of overshoot — applied every tick, cumulative across the overshoot duration.
+KHard — Response Slope sets how aggressively the current cap is trimmed per volt of overshoot — recomputed from the live overshoot every tick.
 Shared with Measured OV.
-AW Bleed Rate continuously drains the voltage integrator while any of the other protections is clamping, scaled to alternator size via Command Limit.
+AW Bleed Rate continuously drains the voltage integrator while any of the other protections is clamping.

 Same KHard — Response Slope cap-trim mechanism as Predictive OV (shared parameter).
 AW Bleed Rate continuously drains the voltage integrator while the clamp is active.

-K_bleed — Integrator Bleed Mode drains the voltage integrator during the event — 0 means snap to zero every tick (default, maximum response); > 0 walks the integrator down proportionally to the amount of excess.
+Trims the current cap by the measured amount of excess each tick — the same cap-trim action the OV groups apply, but driven by alternator-current overshoot rather than voltage.
+K_bleed — Integrator Bleed Mode additionally drains the voltage integrator when the event fires — 0 means snap to zero (maximum response); > 0 takes a single bite proportional to the amount of excess.
 AW Bleed Rate also drains continuously while active.

-The voltage integrator is snapped to 0 instantly on the rising edge of the trip — hardcoded, no adjustable parameter for the snap itself.
-AW Bleed Rate also drains continuously while active.
+Battery Charge Current Limit has no trip response — it is a ceiling the command simply never exceeds.
+Load Dump snaps the voltage integrator to 0 instantly on the rising edge of the trip — hardcoded, no adjustable parameter for the snap itself.
+AW Bleed Rate drains the integrator continuously while it is active.

 After the trip, the regulator enters a ramp-and-lockout — the field stays at 0 until the over-current condition has cleared.
 The recovery path used by the other protections (Recovery Seed Fraction, Seed Protect Window) is not used here.